 - The UDM updates the Group Identifier translation in the Group Subscription data with the Internal Group ID, External Group ID and list of group members, if needed.

-- The UDM stores/updates the 5G VN group data (PDU session type, DNN and S-NSSAI, Application descriptor, Information related with secondary authentication / authorization) in UDR.
+- The UDM stores/updates the 5G VN group data (PDU session type, DNN and S-NSSAI, Application descriptor, Information related with secondary authentication / authorization, Group MBR) in UDR.

 NOTE 1: It is assumed that all members of a 5G VN group belong to the same UDM Group ID.
 The NEF can select a UDM instance supporting the UDM Group ID of any of the member GPSIs of the 5G VN group.